About Us: History

 As an entrepreneur, Lee traveled the globe in search of new and unmet investment needs for dealing with environmental change, meeting with governmental and non-governmental organizations, multinational corporations and environmental associations.

-In October 2005, Peter Diamandis, founder of the X PRIZE Foundation, invited Lee Stein to Las Cruses, New Mexico to attend the first X PRIZE Cup event.
-While at the event Lee had an experience which proved to change his investment and philanthropic focus.
+In October 2005, Peter Diamandis, founder of XPRIZE, invited Lee to Las Cruses, New Mexico to attend the first XPRIZE Cup event.
+While at the event Lee had an experience that proved to change his investment and philanthropic focus.

 Lee found Dumitru and his team’s story to be fascinating.
 The raw spirit of opportunity and innovation was admirable, but was most intriguing for Lee was the fact that the ARCA team had invented a composite engine for their rocket launch, but had not filed any intellectual property protection due to capital constraints.
 The challenge was compelling: Figure out how to get capital to competitors so that others could follow in Dumitru's steps, but do so with the opportunity for financial gain.